Pagosa Springs: A Relaxing Soak in the World’s Deepest Hot Springs

 The Springs Resort and Spa

 The Springs is the premier hot springs resort in town.
-Each of the 23 pools at The Springs Resort is a different temperature, so you can choose one that suits your individual heat tolerance level or test out several!
+Each of the 25 pools at The Springs is a different temperature, so you can choose one that suits your individual heat tolerance level.
+Or better yet, test out several!
 The really hot springs are especially nice on snowy winter nights or following an exhausting day on the slopes.
-While the Mother Spring’s temperature is around 131 degrees, which is obviously much too hot to safely enjoy, the pools vary in temps, from as low as 91 in the Dancing Waters Pool to the hottest pool, known as the Lobster Pot.
-This toasty pool can get as hot as 114 degrees!
+While the Mother Spring’s temperature is around 131 degrees (which is obviously much too hot to safely enjoy,) all pools vary in terms of tolerable temps.
+From a cool 91 degrees in the Dancing Waters Pool to a steaming 114+ degrees in the Lobster Pot, there is a little something for everyone, every season!

 The pools remain at a much lower temp than the Mother Spring because each pool is slowly filled with water, thus giving it plenty of time to cool down.
-The temps vary slightly day by day due to weather conditions and number of people.
-In total there are 23 pools to consider!
-My personal favorite is the Venetian, which was around 101 degrees during my visit: the perfect moderate soaking temperature in my opinion!
+The temps vary slightly day by day due to weather fluctations and number of people.
+In total there are 25 pools to consider!
+My personal favorite is the Venetian, which was around 101 degrees during our visit: the perfect moderate soaking temperature in my opinion!